Chart Color Schemes

 Population growth drivers in Coes Creek are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Coes Creek statistical area (Lv2) is around 1,585.
-This reflects an increase of 70 people since the 2021 Census, which reported a population of 1,515.
-The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses, is 1,566.
-This equates to a density ratio of 666 persons per square kilometer.
-Over the past decade, ending in 2021, Coes Creek has demonstrated a compound annual growth rate of 2.1%, outpacing non-metro areas.
-Interstate migration contributed approximately 62.0% of overall population gains during this period.
+As of Feb 2026, the estimated population of the suburb of Coes Creek is around 1,585.
+This figure reflects an increase of 70 people since the 2021 Census, which reported a population of 1,515.
+The change was inferred from AreaSearch's estimation of the resident population at 1,566 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 15 validated new addresses since the Census date.
+This results in a population density ratio of 666 persons per square kilometer.
+Over the past decade, Coes Creek has shown resilient growth patterns with a compound annual growth rate of 2.1%, outperforming the Rest of Qld.
+Interstate migration contributed approximately 62.0% of overall population gains during recent periods, though all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
-Future population dynamics anticipate significant growth in the top quartile of regional areas nationwide.
-Based on aggregated SA2-level projections, Coes Creek is expected to expand by 461 persons to 2041, reflecting a gain of 32.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
+Future population dynamics anticipate a significant increase in the top quartile of regional areas across the nation, with Coes Creek expected to expand by 464 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 32.4% over the 17 years.

 Frequently Asked Questions - Population